Frequently Asked Questions

 Where is the company located?

-The main sales & administration office is located in Poland, Europe, with registered offices in Canada and USA.
+The main office is located in Poland, Europe, with registered offices in Canada and USA.

 Where are EZ Log Structures produced?